hpp/Penny/README.md

 try {a?.method();} catch {if a == nil {if b != nil {a = b?.refA; tryAgain();} else initAll();}

+this is equivelent to:

+try {a?.method();} catch {if a == nil {try {a = b?.refA;} catch {initAll();}}}

+as b? fails when b==nil

 This offeres a way up and out.
 In XML this means two objects of similar depth can keep reference of each other if they posess a similar parent which can pass the current ref of each.
 This creates an oscilation if a changes b, and b changes a.
-For if the parent thread runs threadA and threadA changes b, then threadParent must run threadB which may change b...
+For if the parent thread runs threadA and threadA changes b, then threadParent must run threadB which may change a...

 This is called winding up.
 If threadParent is a stable system a changing b and vice versa will go to zero at infinity.
 The rate of decay in the signal (oscilating created by a vs. b) can be measured in a few iterations and eigen value calculated for steady state value. e^-llambdaA